eg-bgk/gas/README.md

 # 💊 World.fun

-A decentralized platform for creating and trading social tokens, built on Worldcoin for sybil-resistance.
-Inspired by pump.fun but with added human verification.
+World.fun is a sybil-resistant social token platform built on Worldcoin.
+Create, trade, and discover personal tokens with automated market making - like pump.fun but with human verification to prevent manipulation.

 ## How It Works